Squadron Supreme: Squadron Supreme of America

-During the Heroes Reborn storyline, reality has been somehow changed so that the Squadron Supreme of America are the America's premier superhero team and that the Avengers never existed.
+During the Heroes Reborn storyline, reality has been changed so that the Squadron Supreme of America are the America's premier superhero team and the Avengers never existed.
 The Squadron Supreme are seen fighting the Masters of Doom consisting of Doctor Juggernaut, Black Skull, Silver Witch and All-Gog after their escape from the Negative Zone.
 The Squadron Supreme manages to repel the Masters of Doom with the fight being witnessed by President Phil Coulson.
 The Skrullian Skymaster was shown to be a member of this reality's Squadron Supreme before he was killed by Rogue to avenge Mystique's death.
 Nighthawk and Blur had a Secret Squadron team that consisted of Tom Thumb (who is an amalgam of both versions), Amphibian, Blue Eagle, Golden Archer, and Arcanna Jones.
-This group fought the Siege Society in London where Amphibian was beheaded by Baron Helmut Zemo, Golden Archer was killed by Hawkeye and Fire-Ant, Tom Thumb was subdued by Hawkeye, Arcanna Jones was killed by Silver Witch, and Golden Eagle was slain offscreen by Black Widow and Hawkeye who escape with Fire Ant using his special wings.
-Following the fight, Nighthawk, Blur, and Tom Thumb mourn their comrades at their funeral.
+This group fought the Siege Society in London, during which Amphibian, Golden Archer, Tom Thumb, Arcanna Jones, and Golden Eagle are killed.
 The Squadron Supreme of America discuss their encounters with various heroes and concerns about their world being wrong.
-Putting aside their differences and without telling President Coulson, they gather clues and rule out suspects before eventually arriving in Wakanda, where they confront the Avengers.
+Putting aside their differences and without telling Coulson, they gather clues and rule out suspects before eventually arriving in Wakanda, where they confront the Avengers.
 The Avengers battle and eventually defeat the Squadron Supreme of America.
 After Captain America, Star Brand, and Echo use the Pandemonium Cube to restore the original reality, the Squadron Supreme of America find their memories transferred to their counterparts in the Avengers' reality and struggle to find their place in an unfamiliar world.

 Doctor Spectrum led Power Princess and Blur on a mission to arrest Red Widow.
 In a turn of events, Power Princess killed Doctor Spectrum and took his Power Prism as it is shown that Red Widow is working on brainwashing Hyperion.